schnoddelbotz/amtc/README.md

 `amtc` 0.8.0 introduced the -E option, which serves for retreiving system configuration and asset management data.
-Currently, amtc will not parse those replies and just dump the raw SOAP reply. amtc-web currently offers no way yet to retreive/display those values.
-This will improve, sooner or later... stay tuned.
+Currently, amtc will not parse those replies and just dump the raw SOAP reply. amtc-web ~~currently~~ offers no way yet to retreive/display those values.

 Honestly, in some aspects, `amtc` [still] is a hack.
 The most obvious one is: amtc has no clue of SOAP.
 It dumbly replays control commands